 (9) Distribution: CCSBs that result in retention in the MOS will be returned to the initiating Command Career Counselor.
-CCSBs that result in reclassification will be coded with an IMREPR 9P and reported to Retention and Reclassification Branch, HRC, for MOS determination.
+CCSBs that result in reclassification will be reported to Retention and Reclassification Branch, HRC, for MOS determination.
 Regardless of outcome, the reclassification decision memorandum will be scanned to iPERMS for permanent filing in the AMHRR in accordance with AR 600-8-104.